 Metadata of Porn.

 I once wrote on Twitter that I had fulfilled my job by teaching my housemate what metadata was.
-To clarify; my housemate is a bouncer, (sorry, Door Technician), and has no interest in or knowledge of Records Management (RM) at all.
-We’ve been house sharing for 18 months and most things I tend to babble at him go right over his head but I finally got something about RM to sink in.
+To clarify, my housemate is a bouncer and has no interest in or knowledge of Records Management (RM) at all.
+We’ve been house sharing for 18 months and most things I tend to babble at him go right over his head, but I finally got something about RM to sink in.
 How did I do it, I hear you ask?
 I used the example of porn.
 Yes, Porn.

-For those not in the know and are mostly reading this because they saw the porn tag; What is meta data?
+For those not in the know and who are mostly reading this because they saw the ‘porn’ tag; What is metadata?

 metadata